Service is just a part of who we are, and is exemplified by students and faculty and staff members in their work near and far.

 In addition to supporting research, many campus staff members volunteer their time with area nonprofits, donate to nonprofits such as the United Way of Merced County, contribute to food and toy drives and serve on government boards and committees.

-Staff Assembly holds networking and public service events three times each year to help staff members connect with each other and to provide opportunities to help serve the area.
+Staff Assembly organizes networking and public service events to help staff members connect with each other and to provide opportunities to help serve the area.